Granting of Associate Degrees

 - Satisfaction of all financial obligations to the college.

-- Submission of the Application for Graduation form available in the Student Records office, with payment of the graduation fee.
+- Submission of the Application for Graduation form available in the Student Records office.

 - Participation in graduation exercises is encouraged.